lamontsession/code-space/README.md

 The IP lookup script (`iplookup.sh`) retrieves geographical and network information for IP addresses using two services:
 - IPinfo.io - Provides basic geographical and network information
 - IPQualityScore - Provides additional IP intelligence and threat assessment (optional)
+- GreyNoise - Provides Threat Actor intelligence, internet scanning heuristics, known malicious IP detection.

 ### Features
-- Supports both IPv4 and IPv6 addresses
+- Supports both IPv4 and IPv6 addresses with strict input validation; errors if the format is incorrect.
-- Automatic IP address format validation
+- Automatic detection and usage of API tokens for all services from environment variables, ~/.iplookup.conf config file, or interactive input prompt.
+- Interactive prompt mode – run iplookup.sh without arguments to be prompted for an IP address.
-- 10-second timeout for API calls
+- API calls include a 10-second timeout and error handling for failed requests.
-- Rate limit detection
-- Error handling for API failures
+- Detection and reporting of rate limiting, empty responses, and failures for each service.
-- Pretty-printed JSON output with jq (if installed)
+- Pretty-prints JSON results using jq if installed; otherwise outputs raw JSON.
-- Configuration via environment variables or config file
+- Optional GreyNoise and IPQualityScore lookups (configured independently).
+- Secure handling of tokens (masked when entering interactively).
-- Help message via -h or --help flags
+- Displays help message with -h or --help flags.
+- Requires only curl (mandatory) and jq (optional for pretty printing).

 ### Prerequisites
 - `bash` shell